arrenree/KDB-Problem-Sets/README.md

 3 5 7 11 13 17 in l
 ```

-### Add each element of l to its index position. for ex, 0 to index 0, 1 to index 1, etc.
+### [list] Add each element of l to its index position. for ex, 0 to index 0, 1 to index 1, etc.

 ```q
 l+: til count l